trustoverip/tswg-acdc-specification/spec/spec.md

 To elaborate, each nested Rule or Rule-group block shall be labeled with a locally unique non-reserved field label that indicates the type of the nested block.
 To clarify, each nested block gets its own field with its own local (to the ACDC Rule Section) label.
 The field's value may be either the Rule or Rule-group block or, in compact form, a string.
 The compact forms are defined below.

 Note that each nested block shall not include a type field.
 The type of each block is provided by that associated nested subschema with a matching label.
 This is in accordance with the design principle of ACDCs that may be succinctly expressed as "type-is-schema."
-This approach varies somewhat from other types of property graphs, which often do not have a Schema [[ref: PGM]][[ref: Dots]][[ref: KG]].
+This approach varies somewhat from other types of property graphs, which often do not have a Schema [[56]][[57]][[58]].
 Because ACDCs have a Schema, they leverage it to provide property graph types with a cleaner separation of concerns.

-A main distinguishing feature of a property graph (PG) is that both nodes and Edges may have a set of properties [[ref: PGM]][[ref: Dots]][[ref: KG]].
+A main distinguishing feature of a property graph (PG) is that both nodes and Edges may have a set of properties [[56]][[57]][[58]].
 Each Rule-group's block provides its additional properties vis-a-vis a property graph as labeled fields.
 Additional properties may be inferred from the properties of an enclosing Rule-group block.
 Each labeled Rule type is defined by the subschema designated by its label.

 #### Rule